Moxby Priory

 Moxby Priory is the commonly used name of the former Augustinian nunnery of S. John the Apostle in today's parish of Marton-cum-Moxby, North Yorkshire, England.

 Geography

 The nunnery occupied grounds around Moxby Hall Farm on the western bank of a bend of the River Foss, about 1500 m ESE of Stillington.The site of the principal claustral buildings is now occupied by a farm, but earthworks of ancillary structures and of the medieval and later garden are still extant and form a historic monument.
 The site of a mill, once powered by the River Foss, is also preserved in the southwestern part of the monument.
 Other remains, possibly related to the religious site, were discovered in the 1950s to the west and southwest, but have been obscured by farming.
 The earthworks also show evidence of fishponds.
+Nearby to the West is a spring (St John's Well) which is a source of ferruginous (chalybeate; "ka'LIBATE") waters, long thought to have health-giving properties.

 Significance

 Moxby is the only known example of a double monastery (also called double house) of the Augustinian order.
 While most double monasteries, of which less than 30 examples have been identified in England, combine the establishments of both the male and the female orders in a single place, Moxby is an even rarer case in that the two parts were housed at completely separate sites.
 The monks lived at Marton-in-the-Forest.